git-for-windows/git-for-windows.github.io/MSYS2-Notes.md

 Page for things that pop up while fiddling with MSys2.

+# PS1 script

-1. PS1 script: I had to replace `PS1="$PS1"'\n'` with `PS1="$PS1"$'\n'` within the `profile` file to get the git prompt working.
+I had to replace `PS1="$PS1"'\n'` with `PS1="$PS1"$'\n'` within the `profile` file to get the git prompt working.
 See also [this msys2 ticket page](http://sourceforge.net/p/msys2/tickets/17/)

+# Debugging the environment conversion to UTF-8

-2. When trying to debug environment issues, it can be very helpful to print out the environment as it comes into Git.
+When trying to debug environment issues, it can be very helpful to print out the environment as it comes into Git.
 Unfortunately, `mingw_startup()` – which converts the environment to UTF-8 – is run so early that the `sprintf()` family of functions does not work: the locale has not been initialized yet (because this would require the environment, using the `LC_ALL` environment variable!).
 Therefore, something like this is required:
 ```c
 #include <strsafe.h>
 ...